8. Dolphin – Phase 5#

 %dolphin_record_stream = type { }

-%string_type = type {i64, i8* }
+%array_type = type {i64, [0 x i8] }

-@dolphin_rc_empty_string = external global %string_type
+@dolphin_rc_empty_string = external global %array_type

 ; signatures for the runtime functions